Kotaro-Sakuraba/SE-NBD_Process/README.md

 https://arxiv.org/abs/2301.06726

-We employ the time-rescaling theorem, which enable us to sample data more efficiently than the rejection method.
+We develop an efficient sampling method for the marked Hawkes process based on the time-rescaling theorem and verify the power-law exponents.

 The time-rescaling theorem states that any point process with an integrable conditional intensity function can be transformed into a Poisson process with a unit rate.